freqtrade/freqtrade/docs/strategy-customization.md

         # Define BTC/STAKE informative pair.
 Available in populate_indicators and other methods as
         # 'btc_rsi_1h'.
 Current stake currency should be specified as {stake} format variable
-        # instead of hardcoding actual stake currency.
+        # instead of hard-coding actual stake currency.
 Available in populate_indicators and other
         # methods as 'btc_usdt_rsi_1h' (when stake currency is USDT).
         @informative('1h', 'BTC/{stake}')
         def populate_indicators_btc_1h(self, dataframe: DataFrame, metadata: dict) -> DataFrame: